shiva-sai-824/streamlit_movie_info/README.md

 ## Credits

-- **OMDb API:** The Open Movie Database API is used to retrieve movie details.
+- **OMDb API:** The Open Movie Database API is used to retrieve movie details(https://www.omdbapi.com/).

 ## Author